-Since Monmouth Beach is pretty much surrounded by water — a creek, a river and an ocean — bridges are necessary.
+Since Monmouth Beach is pretty much surrounded by water — ocean, river and creek — bridges are necessary.
 The borough once had two water overpasses, today just one remains.

-The Patten Avenue Bridge that connects Monmouth Beach and North Long Branch was built in the 1920s.
+The Patten Avenue Bridge, connecting Monmouth Beach and North Long Branch, over Manahasset Creek (an indentation of Pleasure Bay) was built in the 1920s.
 According to borough records, in its early years the bridge could be opened for boats.

-In the 1920s and 1930s, the bridge-tender was borough resident, Billy Meyer.
+In the early years, bridge-tenders were borough resident, Billy Meyers, and city resident, Van Morris.
 To open the structure a t-bar was inserted into a gear that drove a large turning table underneath that swung open the bridge.
-Sometimes drivers had to help Meyer turn the gears.
+Sometimes motorists would help turn the gears.
 The bridge also had a small keeper’s hut.

 “It takes both sides to build a bridge.”

 The Patten Line …

 Fishing and pleasure boats would pass through and dock into the borough’s Manahasset Creek.
 A waterfront house on the North Long Branch side was where catches of oysters were shucked.
 Other buildings in the area were occupied by the Patten family, who owned and operated the Long Branch Steamboat Company (known as the Patten Line).